oceanhackweek/oceanhackweek.github.io/_pages/01-applicants.md

 We welcome participants from all career stages and encourage applications from graduate students, postdocs and early career researchers.

-Before applying consider what you can bring to the even: by pitching a project, by your knowledge of data sets, by your programming/computational skills,
+Before applying consider what you can bring to the event: by pitching a project, by your knowledge of data sets, by your programming/computational skills,